tencentyun/intlcloud-documents/yehe_doc/容器/容器服务/用户指南/Kubernetes 对象管理/自动伸缩/自动伸缩指标说明_intl_en.md

 ## Creating and Editing an HPA by Using a YAML File
 You can create and edit an HPA by using a YAML file.
 The following example shows a configuration file that defines an HPA named "example".
-The HPA enables the system to trigger HPA for 1 or 2 pods when the CPU usage reaches 1.
+The HPA enables the system to trigger HPA for 1 or 2 Pods when the CPU usage reaches 1.

 >!
 TKE is compatible with the native Resource types.